ZhuZhu0713/RMG-Py/documentation/source/reference/molecule/atomtype.rst

 ``S4t``         sulfur atom with one lone pair (valance 4), one triple bond and up to one single bond ``S4tdc``       charged sulfur atom with one lone pair (valance 4) one to two triple bonds, up to two double bonds, and up to three single bonds
-``S6s``         sulfur atom with no lone pairs (valance 6) and up to six single bonds ``S6sc``        charged sulfur atom with no lone pairs (valance 6) and up to five single bonds ``S6d``         sulfur atom with no lone pairs (valance 6), one double bond and up to four single bonds ``S6dd``        sulfur atom with no lone pairs (valance 6), two double bonds and up to two single bonds ``S6ddd``       sulfur atom with no lone pairs (valance 6) and three double bonds ``S6dc``        charged sulfur atom with no lone pairs (valance 6), one to three double bonds and up to five single bonds ``S6t``         sulfur atom with no lone pairs (valance 6), one triple bond and up to three single bonds ``S6td``        sulfur atom with no lone pairs (valance 6), one triple bond, one double bond and up to one single bond ``S6tt``        sulfur atom with no lone pairs (valance 6) and two triple bonds ``S6tdc``       charged sulfur atom with no lone pairs (valance 6), one to two triple bonds, up to two double bonds, and up to four single bonds
+``S6s``         sulfur atom with no lone pairs (valance 6) and up to six single bonds ``S6sc``        charged sulfur atom with no lone pairs (valance 6) and up to eight single bonds ``S6d``         sulfur atom with no lone pairs (valance 6), one double bond and up to four single bonds ``S6dd``        sulfur atom with no lone pairs (valance 6), two double bonds and up to two single bonds ``S6ddd``       sulfur atom with no lone pairs (valance 6) and three double bonds ``S6dc``        charged sulfur atom with no lone pairs (valance 6), one to three double bonds and up to six single bonds ``S6t``         sulfur atom with no lone pairs (valance 6), one triple bond and up to three single bonds ``S6td``        sulfur atom with no lone pairs (valance 6), one triple bond, one double bond and up to one single bond ``S6tt``        sulfur atom with no lone pairs (valance 6) and two triple bonds ``S6tdc``       charged sulfur atom with no lone pairs (valance 6), one to two triple bonds, up to two double bonds, and up to five single bonds
 =============== ==============================================================================================================================================================